top of page

 1924-2016

-Phyllis Schlafly was a constitutional lawyer and political strategist who became one of the most influential organizers in modern American conservatism.
+One of the most influential organizers in modern American conservative politics.

 Available